NoeFerreira/VPN-Setup-and-Usage-Within-Microsoft-Azure/README.md

 </p>
 <br />

-## Step 2: Record IP Address from the Azure VM
+## Step 2: Record IP Address from the Virtual Machine
 ![image](https://github.com/user-attachments/assets/3d1568fd-ed9f-4b7e-9411-c9b2083cb1f6)

 <p>

-- Logged into the Azure VM using Remote Desktop.
+- Logged into the VM using Remote Desktop.
 - Opened a browser inside the VM and visited
      - [What is My IP Address](https://whatismyipaddress.com/).
 - Recorded the IP address associated with the VM.